SE2-group4/SE1-project/docs/UI_prototype.md

 <img src="../GUI/EZGas_GUI_web/Homepage_selected_gas_station.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Homepage_selected_gas_station.png" width="25%">

-Between the gas station displayed on the map the user can select (portrayed in the map as one) and he/she can see the list of the prices of that station on the left side of the window (down in the mobile version), sorted by positive votes.
+Among the gas stations displayed on the map the user can select one (portrayed in the map as red pointer) and he/she can see the list of the prices of that station on the left side of the window (down in the mobile version), sorted by positive votes.

 ## 2. Login

 <img src="../GUI/EZGas_GUI_web/Login.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Login.png" width="25%">

-If the user wants to perform other operation, like insertion of prices or gas stations, he/she can log into his/her account by inserting the credentials defined in at the creation of the account.
+If the user wants to perform other operations, like insertion of prices or gas stations, he/she can log into his/her account by inserting the credentials defined in at the creation of the account.

 ## 3. Create a new account